tedlinforlearning-question/a-share-corp-actions-value-impact/README.md

 ## What it does

+Note: The project is developed primarily in Chinese, as it is designed specifically for the A-share market, including PRC regulatory requirements and local valuation practices.

 Covers six scenarios, with a guided Q&A decision tree:

 | Scenario | What is valued | Core method |